 He delivered them out of their distresses.

 Remember.
-God wants us to have a long, deep, personal memories of Him and His work.
+God wants us to have long, deep, personal memories of Him and His work.

-Back to the book I’m working on, the catalog or concordance of names . . .
+Back to the book I’m working on, the catalog or concordance of names for God . . .

 Working on this project has been a labor of love and extremely tedious at times.
 The attention to detail that this book requires is not my forte but I have enjoyed it because of the bounty of what I am learning.
 For years, in my annual reading of the Bible through in a year, I have set up a number of projects to force myself to slow down my pace to gain in meditation what I lose in speed.
 I wanted to look longer.
 I wanted to think harder.
 I wanted to probe forgotten corners of the God’s truth and these projects have helped me to do that.
 One of those projects has been looking more closely at the names of God in each book of the Bible.
 The more you look, the more you see patterns and groups of names that seem to fit together.